 Take a look at the numbers at the very end of our example:

 See how all of the numbers are on top of each other?
-It’s the same thing as the sheet music above – when there is more than one number stacked vertically on top of each other, all of those notes are to be played simultaneously.
+It’s the same thing as the sheet music above – when more than one number is stacked vertically on top of each other, all of those notes are to be played simultaneously.

 We have an open position Am chord, which perfectly matches our A minor pentatonic scale.